 - “The group fires criticism, couched as cartoons, at the media, public figures, and even the comics industry itself.” —Chicago Magazine

 - “Great for novices and die-hards alike.” —Flavorwire

 - “Wry.”—New York Times Magazine

-Other stories about The Ladydrawers have appeared in media outlets including: Jezebel, Express Milwaukee, St. Louis Post-Dispatch, the Chicago Reader, The Matthew Filipowicz Show, Viikolehti, New City, Chicago Publishes, an unknown Dutch website, Helsingin Sanomat, Examiner, Comics Beat, and on WBEZ’s Vocalo.
+Other stories about The Ladydrawers have appeared in: Jezebel, Express Milwaukee, St. Louis Post-Dispatch, the Chicago Reader, The Matthew Filipowicz Show, Viikolehti, New City, Chicago Publishes, an unknown Dutch website, Helsingin Sanomat, Examiner, Comics Beat, and on WBEZ’s Vocalo.